SYBIL

 What is a state?

-The naive answer: a state is a social contract.
+The textbook answer: a state is a social contract.
 People come together, agree to be governed, establish laws, and delegate authority to institutions that serve the common good.

 This is also wrong.